 At the top of the annotation org chart, project managers coordinate between AI labs and annotation vendors, set quality gates, manage pipelines, and handle the logistics of scaling distributed teams.
 The role overlaps with traditional project management but requires an understanding of ML workflows and data quality metrics.
 For related roles in the AI training ecosystem, see our guide on how to recruit AI tutors.

 The takeaway for recruiters?
-You can't treat "annotation hiring" as a single search.
+Data annotation jobs span six entirely different talent markets.
 Each role demands different channels, different screening, and a different comp conversation.

 What Do Data Annotators Earn?

-The average US data annotator earns $25.23 per hour, according to ZipRecruiter (February 2026).
+ZipRecruiter puts the average data annotation salary in the US at $25.23 per hour (ZipRecruiter, February 2026).
 But that average masks a pay range wider than most recruiters expect.
 A basic text labeler working through a platform might earn $15/hr.
 A cardiologist annotating echocardiogram data for an AI diagnostic startup could bill $200/hr.
 Same industry, wildly different talent markets.

 Here’s how the pay spectrum breaks down for US-based roles: